Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: Experiments

 where $ f(x) $ is chosen such that the exact solution

-The solution of \eqref{2dbl} is characterized by the presence of three layers, one at $x_1=1 $, and two at $ x_2=0 $ and $ x_2=1 $.
+The solution of \eqref{2dbl} is characterized by the presence of three boundary layers, one at $x_1=1 $, and two at $ x_2=0 $ and $ x_2=1 $.

-It can been observed from Table \ref{table2dbl} and Figure \ref{figure2dbl} that our method still performs well in capturing the behavior of the layers.
+It can been observed from Figure \ref{figure2dbl} and Table \ref{table2dbl} that our method still performs well in capturing the behavior of the layers.
 The predictions only have a little oscillation at the boundary layer location.
 In contrast, the common PINN shows a considerable deviation from the truth.